LeoKeidran/tc-autosplitters/index.md

 1. Ensure you have a copy of AutoSplit 2.0 or newer (link above).
 2. Within a folder, place the image folder, the AutoSplit.exe file, and the *'.toml'* file for your relevant game.
 You can have multiple files and folders collectively here in the event you run multiple games.
-3. Move the AutoSplitIntegration.dll into your LiveSplit components folder (often found at C;\Program Files (x86)\LiveSplit\Components).
+3. Move the AutoSplitIntegration.dll into your LiveSplit components folder (often found at C:\Program Files (x86)\LiveSplit\Components).
 4. Start OBS, or your recording/streaming software of choice, and start LiveSplit.
 5. Open the Layout Editor in LiveSplit (right click > Edit Layout), and click the plus on the right, hover over Control, and click "AutoSplit Integration".
 6. Double Click the AutoSplit Integration entry in the list, and then click the Browse button for the AutoSplit Path.
 Navigate to the folder you created earlier and select the AutoSplit.exe